rwk-unil/xSqueezeIt/README.md

 Variant information is left in BCF format to remain compatible with HTSLIB / BCFTools, genotype data is custom encoded as described above.
 The encoded genotype data can then optionnaly be further compressed with zstd https://github.com/facebook/zstd/.

+The compressor was realized with haploid/diploid data in mind.
+Polyploid samples with ploidy > 2 are not supported yet.
+The compressor supports multi-allelic variant sites.
+The main goal is to provide an alternative file format for storing large reference panels, to reduce loading times and if possible speed-up computation (e.g., with computation on the encoded data directly).

 ## Example results

 ### Compression